 If an incident meets the standards for a Good Samaritan Hearing, students will meet with a Residence Life staff or a Conduct Officer for a Good Samaritan Hearing.
 There will be no conduct status as an outcome of the meeting, but conditions such as alcohol and drug education, parental contact, and other educational seminars may be assigned.

-All conduct hearings with Conduct Officers are audio recorded.
+All conduct hearings held within the Center for Student Conduct and Conflict Resolution are audio recorded.
 Recordings will be retained in accordance with the C22.0 - RIT Records Management Policy.
 The recording of the conduct hearing is a university business record and the property of the university.

 Hearings can be video recorded upon request.
 A request for video recording must be made in writing 24 hours prior to the scheduled hearing.
 Video recording requests made with less than 24 hours' notice may be denied at the discretion of the Student Conduct Officer.
 All participants in the conduct hearing will give their consent to video recording.
 Any participant in the conduct hearing that chooses to not be video recorded will be audio recorded only.